Ultrasonic cleaning: Cleaning solution

 Some ultrasonic cleaners are integrated with vapour degreasing machines using hydrocarbon cleaning fluids: Three tanks are used in a cascade.
 The lower tank containing dirty fluid is heated causing the fluid to evaporate.
 At the top of the machine there is a refrigeration coil.
 Fluid condenses on the coil and descends into the upper tank.
 The upper tank eventually overflows and relatively clean fluid runs into the work tank where the cleaning takes place.
-Purchase price is higher than simpler machines, but such machines may be more economical in the long run.
+The purchase price is higher than simpler machines, but such machines may be more economical in the long run.
 The same fluid can be reused many times, minimising wastage and pollution.

 Uses

 Most hard, non-absorbent materials (metals, plastics, etc.) not chemically attacked by the cleaning fluid are suitable for ultrasonic cleaning.
-Ideal materials for ultrasonic cleaning include small electronic parts, cables, rods, wires and detailed items, as well as objects made of glass, plastic, aluminium or ceramic.
+Ideal materials for ultrasonic cleaning include small electronic parts, cables, rods, wires, and detailed items, as well as objects made of glass, plastic, aluminium, or ceramic.

 Ultrasonic cleaning does not sterilize the objects being cleaned, because spores and viruses will remain on the objects after cleaning.
 In medical applications, sterilization normally follows ultrasonic cleaning as a separate step.

 Industrial ultrasonic cleaners are used in the automotive, sporting, printing, marine, medical, pharmaceutical, electroplating, disk drive components, engineering and weapons industries.

 Ultrasonic cleaning is used to remove contamination from industrial process equipment such as pipes and heat exchangers.

 Limitations

 Ultrasonic cleaning is used widely to remove flux residue from soldered circuit boards.
-However, some electronic components, notably MEMS devices such as gyroscopes, accelerometers and microphones can become damaged or destroyed by the high intensity vibrations they are subjected to during cleaning.
+However, some electronic components, notably MEMS devices such as gyroscopes, accelerometers and microphones can become damaged or destroyed by the high-intensity vibrations they are subjected to during cleaning.
 Piezoelectric buzzers can work in reverse and produce voltage, which may pose a danger to their drive circuits.